Resource AlignmentThoughtful allocation of budgets and other resources to achieve desired education outcomes for students.

 - Does Your Local Control Accountability (LCAP) Plan Deliver on The Promise of Increased or Improved Services for English Learners?
 Research Aligned Rubrics to Help Answer the Question and Guide Your Program

-This tool will provide guidance for LEAs in designing; funding and implementing programs to address the eight state priorities and describe the “improved or increased services” with high impact to close achievement gaps for English Learners.
+This tool will provide guidance for local educational agencies (LEAs) in designing; funding and implementing programs to address the eight state priorities and describe the “improved or increased services” with high impact to close achievement gaps for English Learners.
 The rubrics assist stakeholders to prioritize what needs to be improved and addressed in the annual revision of the LCAP for English Learners.

 - The Hexagon Tool